 - Waste-free advocates – Auckland is full of groups and individuals who provide support and inspiration for people to reduce their waste, both online and offline.
 There’s Tamaki WRAP that offer great workshops and waste minimisation education spanning a variety of different areas.
 You may have also heard of Amanda Chapman from Amanda in Waste-free Land, Kristy Lorson from A Zero Waste Warrior (and the creator of the incredibly useful Zero Waste in NZ!
-Facebook page), the Weir-Barwells of Waste-Less Living, and the trail-blazing Matthew Luxon and Waveney Warth from Rubbishfree.co.nz.
+Facebook page), the Weir-Barwells of Waste-Less Living, the trail-blazing Matthew Luxon and Waveney Warth from Rubbishfree.co.nz, and the Archer family of 6 who are documenting their year without a bin this year (2018).
 Have a look at their websites – they are all excellent resources for waste-free living in Auckland, and NZ generally.
 If you’re lucky, you might be able to twist one of their arms to do a public talk as well… 😀

 - Food waste – need a hand for dealing with your food waste?
 Did you know that Auckland City Council offers FREE composting workshops through their programme, the Compost Collective?
 Worth checking out!
 Tamaki WRAP also runs composting workshops.
 If you run a business that has food waste that you’d like collected for composting, then get in touch with We Compost.
 You may also be interested in the Community Fridge (an initiative of Amanda Chapman, with a rescued fridge provided by Resource Rescue), located in Central Auckland in Griffiths Gardens (corner of Wellesley street and Mayoral Drive).
 The fridge is open 24 hours a day.
 The idea is that individuals and businesses can leave any excess food they may have (which might otherwise go to waste) in the fridge.
 Anyone who wishes is free to take food from the fridge.
 In addition to the Community Fridge there are also two food rescue organisations in Auckland – Fair Food and Kiwi Harvest – who take food that would otherwise go to waste from businesses and redistribute it to organisations with a social justice function.